Zoom on the Ford FG7750PE

 The following charts are provided to give you an idea of how some of the key specs of the Ford FG7750PE compare to generators of similar power (between 5500 and 6500 W).

 - As its weight is 181 pounds, the Ford FG7750PE falls in the expected weight range of the devices in the 5500-6500 rated wattage category.
-In terms of weight, one of the champions in their power range is the Lifan LF7250, standing at just 140 lbs.
+If weight matters to you, one of the champions in this power range is the Pulsar G65BN with only 126 pounds.

-As you can see from this interactive chart, when compared to other 5500-6500W generators, the Ford FG7750PE is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 5500-6500W generators, the Ford FG7750PE is on the average side of the price range.

 The bottom line